Deploy

-For a hands-on first live run, see the Run Walkthrough →
+For a hands-on first deployment, see the Deploy Walkthrough →

-On this page: Going Live · Run Wallets · Launch Settings · Monitoring · Run States · Stopping and Restarting · Tuning a Live Strategy
+On this page: Going Live · Monitoring · Run States · Stopping and Restarting · Tuning a Live Strategy

 Going Live

-Section titled “Before You Run Live”Make sure you’ve done these before switching to live:
+Section titled “Before You Deploy”Make sure you’ve done these before switching to live:

 - Backtested on at least 6 months of data